Josh Bell Player Props: Guardians vs. Nationals

-On Saturday, Josh Bell (.146 batting average in his past 10 games, with two doubles, a home run, six walks and five RBI) and the Cleveland Guardians play the Washington Nationals, whose starting pitcher will be Chad Kuhl.
-First pitch is at 4:05 PM ET.
+Josh Bell -- 2-for-4 with two doubles and an RBI in his most recent game -- will be in action for the Cleveland Guardians against the Washington Nationals, with Patrick Corbin on the hill, on April 16 at 1:35 PM ET.

-In his last appearance, he collected two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Nationals.
+He racked up two extra-base hits in his most recent appearance (2-for-4 with two doubles and an RBI) against the Nationals.

 Josh Bell Game Info & Props vs. the Nationals